gravityview/book/Lesson 7/index.md

 #### 7. Allow User Delete

 We also talked about this option in the last lesson.
 If enabled, logged-in users will be able to delete the Entries that they have created.
-If the user isn't logged-in, they won't see the *Delete Entry* links or be able to access the *Edit Entry* page.
+If the user isn't logged-in, they won't see the *Delete Entry* links.
 As with the *Allow User Edit* option, these links and pages will always be visible to administrators.

 #### 8. Prevent Direct Access